 These employer expectations are also astonishingly similar to the qualities that law firms expect from their trainees and solicitors.
 That’s why paralegal work is a terrific way to gain the necessary experience you’ll need when applying to a Training Contract.

 Paralegal work was really important.
 It helped me gain experience in the areas of the law that I want to go into.
 I used these jobs to develop myself and enhance my applications.

 Paralegals are now firmly in line for highly coveted Training Contracts.
 The rationale is that paralegal work provides invaluable legal experience in specific practice areas and distinguishes you as an individual with a genuine interest in law.

 Basically, it’s a good idea if you have ambitions to become a solicitor!
 That means you should be asking yourself one important question: how do I become a paralegal?

 There are no set qualifications that you absolutely need to become a paralegal, but there are certainly some that help.
-Perhaps the most asked question when it comes to paralegal qualifications is: do I need a degree to be a paralegal?
+Perhaps the most asked question when it comes to paralegal qualifications is: do I need a degree to become a paralegal?

 The short answer is no. But it helps.
 Most paralegals will have a qualifying law degree, usually either an LLB or a GDL.

 A Law Degree